-- The SHA-256 compression function must be collision-resistant. - The SHA-256 compression function must be a PRF when keyed by the bits corresponding to x, $a{sk}$ or $\varphi$ in the above diagrams, with input in the remaining bits.
+- · The SHA-256 compression function must be collision-resistant. - The SHA-256 compression function must be a PRF when keyed by the bits corresponding to x, a{sk} or φ in the above diagrams, with input in the remaining bits.

 Note: The first four bits -i.e. the most significant four bits of the first byte- are used to distinguish different uses of SHA256Compress, ensuring that the functions are independent.
-In addition to the inputs shown here, the bits 1011 in this position are used to distinguish uses of the full SHA-256 hash function - see §5.4.7 Commitment' on p.
-28. (The specific bit patterns chosen here are motivated by the possibility of future extensions that either increase Nold and/or Nnew to 3, or that add an additional bit to ask to encode a new key type, or that require an additional PRF.)
+In addition to the inputs shown here, the bits 1011 in this position are used to distinguish uses of the full SHA-256 hash function - see §5.4.7 'Commitment' on p.
+28.

+(The specific bit patterns chosen here were motivated by the possibility of future extensions that might have increased N^{old} and/or N^{new} to 3, or added an additional bit to a{sk} to encode a new key type, or that would have required an additional PRF.)